mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

 We use the new version of *NavigationLink* type, allowing us to bind a link to a value.
 Then we can use the *navigationDestination* view modifier to provide a destination view for a particular value.

 I love the new Navigation API and the ability to manipulate the navigation stack completely programmatically using the type-safe API.
+We can implement deep linking easily now.

 ```swift
 struct ContentView: View {